ga-wdi-boston/orientation/INSTALLFEST.md

 ## Configuring Git

 Now let's take care of some settings.

--   Show the current Git branch in the terminal prompt, and tweak Git's EDITOR variable so that commit message pop-ups open in Atom.
-Run the command:
+In your terminal, run:

     ```bash
-    atom ~/.bashrc
+    config/git.sh
     ```

--   Paste the following code into the bottom of the file:

-    ```bash
-    # Git
-    function parse_git_branch {
-      ref=$(git symbolic-ref HEAD 2> /dev/null) || return
-      echo "("${ref#refs/heads/}")"
-    }
-    export PS1="\w \$(parse_git_branch)\n\$ "
-    export EDITOR='atom --wait'
-    export VISUAL='atom --wait'
-    ```

--   Colorize git in the command line

-    ```bash
-    git config --global color.ui true
-    ```

 -   Configure Git

-    Use the same email you used to sign up for your gitHub account, and your gitHub username.
-Do not include the `<` or `>`; these are an indication that you should change the content in between them.
+    Enter the same email you used to sign up for your gitHub account, and your gitHub username when prompted after running:

     ```bash
-    git config --global user.name "<yourUsername>"
-    git config --global user.email "<your_email@example.com>"
-    git config --global pull.rebase true
-    git config --global branch.autosetuprebase always
-    git config --global push.default simple
-    git config --global branch.autosetupmerge true
-    git config --global core.editor "atom --wait"
+    config/git_config.sh
     ```

 ## Linking with GitHub